jekhi5/jekhi5/README.md

 }
 ```

-I'm a queer nerd from Chicago, IL and I'm excited to welcome you to my GitHub portfolio!
+I'm a queer nerd from Chicago, IL studying computer science on the pre-med track!
+Welcome you to my GitHub portfolio!
 Here you'll find some of my favorite projects, like my work on a SNAP Benefit compliant grocery store locator, Advent of Code, and a Chess game that I'm still working on.

 I'm a student at Northeastern University, currently working as a software engineering co-op at Wood Mackenzie in their Boston office!